sabaasif2501/netflix-data-analysis/README.md

 # 📊 Netflix Data Analysis with Python & Pandas

-This project analyzes Netflix's title dataset to explore content types, release trends, and regional presence using Python and pandas.
+"Exploratory data analysis of Netflix content using Python and pandas.
+Focused on content types, top countries, release years, and popular genres."

 ## 🔧 Tools Used
 - Python